• Skip to primary navigation

 To freeze and reheat:

-• allow to cool completely before popping onto a flat plate or tray and popping into the freezer until completely frozen
+• allow them to cool completely before popping them onto a flat plate or tray and popping them into the freezer until completely frozen;

-• once frozen, transfer to a ziploc bag (remembering to push out most of the air)
+• once frozen, transfer to a Ziploc bag (remember to push out most of the air);

-• to reheat: remove from the freezer and allow to thaw. pop in the microwave or reheat in the oven at 350F (180C)
+• to reheat: remove from the freezer and allow to thaw.
+Reheat in the oven at 350F (180C) or in the air fryer.
+They can also be microwaved, however, they will not be as crunchy on the outside.

 Nutrition